Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 Content goals for brands | smemark.com

-Each goal can be broken down into a list of action items with a definition of done to avoid ambiguity and confusion during the execution phase.
+Each goal can be broken down into a list of action items with a definition of done to avoid ambiguity and confusion for other users during the execution phase.
 While setting goals and listing the tasks within them, take your resources and time available to your team into account.

 A common mistake that your WordPress content team might make is to set vague goals that are difficult to measure.
 Therefore, it is crucial to define your goals based on the crucial performance metrics you aim to improve.